evaneschneider/site/_posts/2016-12-5-Gravity-Part-1.markdown

 While the instability does develop, the overall evolution of the fluid is quite bouncy.
 This is likely because the operator-split gravity update does not couple the hydro and gravity fluxes closely enough to preserve hydrostatic equilibrium.
 As a result, the fluid oscillates about the initial equilibrium solution.
-We can see this clearly if we initialize the fluid without the velocity perturbations:
+The problem is clearly visible if I initialize the fluid without the velocity perturbations:

 <div style="text-align: center">
 <video src="{{ site.url }}assets/movies/bouncy_equilibrium.mov" width="200" height="600" controls preload></video>